Why Scripts Matter More Than Documentation

 Microsoft BizTalk Server 2016 Feature Pack 2 is installed

-How to check what BizTalk Server 2016 Feature Packs
+How to check what BizTalk Server 2016 Feature Packs are

-This is a simple script that allows you to configure the template name of the feature packs, that may change from version to version (FP1, FP2, …), and will give you the list of all Feature Packs installed on your machine:
+This is a simple script that allows you to configure the template name of the feature packs, which may change from version to version (FP1, FP2, …), and will give you the list of all Feature Packs installed on your machine:

 $keys = Get-ChildItem -Path Registry::'HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\E-Business Servers Updates\'